JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 ## Conclusion

 GitHub's branch protection rules with required status checks are a powerful tool to ensure quality and security.
-They are only missing the ability to configure dynamic status checks that are only required if the relevant files have changed.
+They are only missing the ability to configure dynamic status checks that are only required if relevant changed had been committed.

 However, we have two workarounds to solve this problem:
-1. Check for the relevant file changes in a job of the workflow itself and execute the actual status check only if the relevant files have changed.
+1. Check for the relevant file changes in a job of the workflow itself and execute the actual status check only for relevant changes.
-2. Add a concluding job like `required-status-check` to all dynamically required workflows and configure it as required status check in the branch protection rules of the main branch.
+2. Add a concluding job to all dynamically required workflows and configure it as required status check.